Key takeaways

 If you want them gone

-Options are the same as for any cherry angioma.
+Your options are the same as for any cherry angioma.
 A dermatologist can remove them in a clinic.
-The OcuraLife Plasma Pen handles them at home for spots you are confident about.
+The OcuraLife Plasma Pen handles them at home for spots you are confident about: it delivers focused plasma energy at the dot across 9 power settings, a scab forms around Day 3 to 7, and the skin renews over the following weeks.
 The full at-home process is in our step-by-step guide.

 One practical note.
-If you are mid-perimenopause and new cherry angiomas are still appearing, treating each one as it arrives is reasonable; treating them in small batches is more efficient.
+If you are mid-perimenopause and new cherry angiomas are still appearing, treating each one as it arrives is reasonable, and treating them in small batches is more efficient.

 Related questions